TheMindVirus/openrack/README.md

 # Blades

 A relatively new addition to the Server space is the inclusion of Games Consoles as Cloud Server Blades \
-for Online Multiplayer and Immersive Virtual Reality Experiences which are custom built, \
+for Online Multiplayer and Immersive Virtual Reality Experiences which are custom built \
-especially for those who wouldn't normally have access to this kind of equipment.
+\- especially for those who wouldn't normally have access to this kind of equipment.

 ![openrack](/img/DOCS/openrack.png)